metacpan/metacpan-cpan-extracted/distros/O/ObjectDB/README.md

 In order to perform an action on table a [ObjectDB::Table](https://metacpan.org/pod/ObjectDB::Table) object must be obtained via `table` method (see [ObjectDB::Table](https://metacpan.org/pod/ObjectDB::Table) for all available actions).
-The only exception is `find`, it is available in a row object for convenience.
+The only exception is `find`, it is available on a row object for convenience.

     MyBook->table->delete; # deletes ALL records from MyBook